Never Miss a Chance to Do the Most Good

 Please enter a valid zip code

-As long As There's The Salvation Army,
+As Long As There's The

-There's No Such Thing As 'No Place To Go.'
+There's No Such Thing As 'No

 Each year, The Salvation Army provides over 10 million nights of lodging to those in need.